 Kellyanne Conway - Counsellor to the President

-The 49-year-old Republican strategist and veteran pollster will serve as the highest-ranking woman in the White House after having earlier been considered for the role of press secretary.
+The Republican strategist and veteran pollster serves as the highest-ranking woman in the White House after having earlier been considered for the role of press secretary.

 "Kellyanne Conway has been a trusted advisor and strategist who played a crucial role in my victory.
 She is a tireless and tenacious advocate of my agenda and has amazing insights on how to effectively communicate our message," Mr Trump said in a statement.

 The mother of four young children was promoted as Mr Trump's third campaign manager in August 2016 as part of another staff shake-up after the Republican convention.